-Acting as Director of Digital Product for JPIMedia, CurveFinder® Founder, Steven Thomas, was entrusted with leading a multi-disciplined team on a 15-month digital transformation programme.
+Acting as Director of Digital Product for JPIMedia, I was entrusted with leading a talented multi-disciplined team on an 18-month digital transformation programme.
 It was a chance to unshackle an important regional media business from years of tech-debt.
 With demanding new VC owners looking to realise their investment, the pressure was on to deliver quickly.
-With no extra investment and an ambitious (slightly crazy) deadline, an agile programme of rapid digital transformation was designed and delivered.
+With limited investment and an ambitious (slightly crazy) deadline, an agile programme of rapid digital transformation was designed and delivered.

 In a time when we celebrate unprofitable start-ups, it is important to recognise the mature businesses who deliver digital change and profit.

 The digital publishing stack had become laden with technical debt built up over many years.
 It was clear that the product team was hampered by legacy systems and was unable to adapt such a large portfolio quickly enough to meet internal or external customer needs.
 Data analysis showed that c80% of customers' demand was on mobile and yet the existing UX had become outdated.
 The data also showed that there were gains to be had in Google search performance by utilising Accelerated Mobile Pages (AMP) technology better.
 Improving both of these areas would also allow for further diversification of the commercial model.

 Other smaller projects in the same business had benefited from a more agile approach to problem-solving and delivery but this had yet to scale across the company.